 Working off the Clock

-California is a little different.
+California is a little different in regard to Working off the Clock and ‘work’ in specific.
 It has two definitions of compensable work time.
 California healthcare industry workers use the FLSA definition, the physical or mental exertion, controlled by the employer, for the employer.
 But most California employees are covered by California’s wage orders.
 California’s wage orders define work time as time which is “subject to the control of an employer and includes all the time the employee is suffered or permitted to work, whether or not required to do so.”
 California courts have taken this to mean that time spent walking from time clocks to workstations was worktime.
 But, worktime could also be time spent putting on protective gear, or taking off the protective gear (donning and doffing), waiting for company shuttles to take employees to parking lots, and even waiting to have bags checked as part of mandatory security screenings.

 California provides three very specific exclusions from their definition of compensable work time: